phox/rknn-go/INSTALL.md

 ## Maintainer Notes Only

-The following notes are for the go-rknnlite maintainer only, you do not need to do these.
+The following notes are for the rknn-go maintainer only, you do not need to do these.

 ### Building Docker Image